martintrojer/martintrojer.github.com/content/post/2016-06-14-some-thoughts-on-clojurespec.md

 ### Property based testing

-The need for exhaustive tests is why contracts and property based testing (PBT) is such a good combination, since PBT will generate thousands of test cases (that you don't have to write down nor have come up with in the first place).
+The need for exhaustive tests is why contracts and property based testing (PBT) is such a good combination, since PBT will generate thousands of test cases (that you don't have to write down or come up with).
 Spec and Schema allow you to automatically generate [test.check](https://github.com/clojure/test.check) generators directly from the contract definitions.
 This is analogous to how Haskell / [QuickCheck](https://hackage.haskell.org/package/QuickCheck) uses its types and type-classes to automatically generate test cases.
 This is very powerful, but there are plenty of cases IMHO where PBT is not practical and you're better off with hand-written unit tests.
 Any non-pure function is problematic, since you're immediately into the world of mocking.
 If you look at a typical web app, there are lots of non-pure functions around.
 For instance, all database-interaction 'model' functions plus all the functions (like the handlers) that use those models.
 Typically, these are the functions (models and handlers) that I really care about testing in a web app.
 None of them are a great fit for PBT.

 The alternative to hand-written unit tests in these cases are complicated PBT generators, which is far beyond what clojure.spec can auto-generate from a definition.
 In my experience hand-written examples are easier to read and maintain than fancy PBT generators.